wagenrace/Cytodata-hackathon-2021/README.md

 Over 70 hackathon participants will be grouped in 9 teams.
 Please select a team by clicking here: [CytoData 2021 - Teams Registration](https://docs.google.com/spreadsheets/d/19BG9SuqtaowQ7qc3F0YIFzv47Y7-RwAlZlvkppntxk4/edit#gid=0) and entering your name and country/timezone.
 We encourage you to select team members with similar timezones for convenient meeting times.

-Feel free to use the Slack channel (LINK?) to add a few words about yourself or a link to your website or workplace.
+Feel free to use the [CytoData Slack channel](https://cytodata.slack.com/ssb/redirect#/shared-invite/email) to add a few words about yourself or a link to your website or workplace.
 This will be a great chance to meet somebody new who shares your passion for image analysis and computation.

 Once you have finalised your teams, please join the corresponding Zoom meeting room below.
 We will do our best to have one of us in the main lounge 1-6pm uk time.
 That will give you a chance to ask questions so we all make sure the tasks are clear.